List of Real Madrid CF seasons

-Real Madrid is the most successful club in UEFA competitions, winning 24.
+Real Madrid is the most successful club in UEFA competitions, winning 26.
 The club first participated in European competition during the 1954–55 season, when it played in the Latin Cup.
 It won its first major European title, and the inaugural European Cup, during the 1955–56 season.
-Real Madrid won the first five editions of the European Cup, and a further nine titles, the last of which was in 2022, holding the record for the most victories in the tournament.
+Real Madrid won the first five editions of the European Cup, and a further ten titles, the last of which was in 2024, holding the record for the most victories in the tournament.
 The club won the UEFA Cup during the 1984–85 season and retained the trophy the following year.

-The club has won La Liga 35 times, the Copa del Rey 19 times, the Supercopa de España 12 times, the Copa de la Liga once, the Copa Eva Duarte once, the European Cup/Champions League 14 times, the UEFA Cup twice, the European/UEFA Super Cup five times, the Intercontinental Cup three times and the FIFA Club World Cup five times.
+The club has won La Liga 36 times, the Copa del Rey 20 times, the Supercopa de España 13 times, the Copa de la Liga once, the Copa Eva Duarte once, the European Cup/Champions League 15 times, the UEFA Cup twice, the European/UEFA Super Cup six times, the Intercontinental Cup three times, the FIFA Intercontinental Cup once and the FIFA Club World Cup five times.
 The table details the club's achievements in the early regional championships and in all national and international first team competitions for each completed season since the club's formation in 1902.

 The club won at least one trophy for seventeen consecutive seasons (from 1953–54 to 1969–70), a record in Spanish football.
-Its most recent trophy came in 2023 with a fifth FIFA Club World Cup.
+Its most recent trophy came in 2024 with the inaugural FIFA Intercontinental Cup.